valboz/VBBinaryLensing/README.md

 python setup.py install
 ```

-Currently, `VBBinaryLensing` works on Linux, MacOS and python >= 2.7.
+Currently, `VBBinaryLensing` works on Linux, Windows, MacOS and python >= 2.7.
 The python package requires `pybind11` which can be installed with
 ```
 pip install pybind11